kacox1251/employee-directory/README.md

 ## Installation

-In order to install this project follow the Github link to https://github.com/kacox1251/unit12-employeetracker and fork the project.
+In order to install this project follow the Github link to https://github.com/kacox1251/employee-directory and fork the project.
 After that clone the repository through your Git Bash.
 To do that type 'git clone" and paste the HTML link inside your terminal, it will ask you for your github password.
 After the repository is saved in the directory of your choice you can access the files and interact with them.
 You can also download as a zip file by clicking "Download zip" in the "Clone or Download" dropdown.
-The application is deployed on
+The application is deployed at

 ## Usage

 When the page loads you will see a table that has employees and employee information displayed.
-There are 2 buttons, one is to sort all employees alphabetically and one to filter employees by birth date.
+There are 2 buttons, one is to sort all employees alphabetically and one to filter employees who were born after 1990.

 ## Credits